MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 [Detailed test instructions](prepare/teams-store-validation-guidelines.md#app-package-and-teams-store-listing) and credentials help you with a successful review of your app.
 Avoid the following issues to ensure your app isn't rejected during review:

-* No description of the functionalities of the current version of the app and the necessary configuration steps for testers to follow and test the app.
+* Description of the functionalities of the current version of the app and the necessary configuration steps for testers to follow and test the app is missing.

-* Provide test accounts that testers can't access.
+* Test accounts provided are inaccessible to testers.
 For example, test accounts that require multifactor authentication to sign in.

-* Provide test accounts that don't support custom app upload.
+* Test accounts provided don't support custom app upload.

-* Not include multiple test accounts if the app supports collaborative scopes like teams, group chats, or meetings.
+* Multiple test accounts are not included when the app supports collaborative scopes like teams, group chats, or meetings.

 [Back to top](#common-reasons-for-app-validation-failure)